Trump’s Twitter Writer: Trump Blames Lawyer John Dowd For Obstruction Of Justice Tweet About Flynn’s FBI Lies

 President Donald Trump has been very active on Twitter since rumored reports of Ivanka Trump begging her dad to stop investigations into her husband and Trump binge eating and launching a coffee pot into a West Wing hallway have made the rounds online, according to the Inquisitr.

 As reported by the Independent, Trump’s new tweet – as seen below – claims that Trump had to fire his National Security Adviser, Michael Flynn, because Trump knew that Flynn had lied to the FBI.
-Now Trump is claiming that the incendiary tweet was written not by him but by his lawyer, John Dowd.
+Now Trump is claiming that the incendiary tweet was written not by him, but by his lawyer, John Dowd.
 The tweet was published to Twitter on Saturday, December 2, at 12:14 p.m.

 With Trump claiming that he was forced to fire General Flynn because he lied both to Vice President Mike Pence and the FBI, it is being called an admission of Trump lying, based on his previous words about only firing Flynn because he lied to the vice president, which is not illegal.
 However, lying to the FBI is illegal.
 After melee erupted over Trump’s tweet, folks like Walter Shaub, the former director of the U.S. Office of Government Ethics, noted that Trump’s Twitter words could actually represent obstruction of justice.